Click here to listen to a reading of this blog:

 - Closely look at your neck, looking for any enlargement or lumpiness.

-- Swallowing some water might help to highlight any lumps.
+- Swallowing some water may help to highlight any lumps.

-- If you think you can feel something not quite right, like any enlargement, tenderness (besides the uncomfortable feeling of touching your neck area) or lumps, you should see a doctor as soon as possible to get their opinion.
+- If you think you can feel something not quite right, such as any enlargement, tenderness (besides the uncomfortable feeling of touching your neck area) or lumps, you should see a doctor as soon as possible to get their opinion.

 For info on goitres, nodules and enlargement, see here.

 This Thyroid Cancer Awareness Month, you can share posts and articles such as this one, as well as images that help spread awareness of Thyroid Cancer.
 You may also wish to share your own experience and journey with thyroid cancer to highlight the importance of awareness.